The term “budoshin” comes from bu = martial, do = way, and shin = spirit.

-If you did NOT proceed through the kyu ranks under my guidance, please submit a video you can send via my Hightail dropbox] for evaluation.
-The video will have to contain 60 seconds of freestyle against random attacks by your uke, plus you will have to show all kata & waza listed on the black belt exam for shodan.
+If you did NOT proceed through the kyu ranks please submit a video you can send via my Hightail dropbox] for evaluation.
+The video will have to contain 60 seconds of freestyle self-defense, demonstrating a knowledge of jujitsu, against random attacks by your uke, plus you will have to show all kata listed on the black belt exam for shodan.
 [All of this does not have to be recorded at one time.]

-You must also be able to demonstrate effective use of a martial arts “tool”.
-You may submit a valid gun-safety course certificate in lieu of one of the defensive tool demonstration.
+You must also be able to demonstrate effective use of a martial arts weapon such as hanbo, jo, bo, koshi-no-bo, jutte, or any other approved martial arts weapon with an emphasis on “empty-hand” application.
+You may submit a valid gun-safety course certificate in lieu of one of the weapon demonstration.

 What is the difference between a “kata” [technique] and response to a “street attack”?